photoprism/photoprism-docs/docs/user-guide/advanced/commands.md

 Photoprism provides commands to keep your instance clean or to update backups.
-Some of the commands are executed in the background.
+Some commands are executed in the background.
 Others can only be triggered manually.

 ## Cleanup
 ### What does it?